 #3. edX

 edX is the result of a joint effort led by Harvard and MIT.
-As a result, edX offers online courses created by these two universities, and also by dozens of partner universities and corporations.
-Most courses on the platform are free (except for some courses that offer specialization), but if you want to be able to submit assignments and receive a certificate then you need to pay between $50 – $300.
+As a result, edX offers online courses created by these two universities and dozens of partner universities and corporations.

-edX claims to have 37 million learners, 160 partners (universities and companies both included), more than 3 thousand courses, and over 6,000 instructors.
-Some of its partner institutions include the International Monetary Fund (IMF), Microsoft, Tech Mahindra, General Electric, Arizona State University, Georgia Institute of Technology, University of California San Diego, and French Government.
+Some of the well-known partners include – the International Monetary Fund (IMF), Microsoft, Tech Mahindra, General Electric, Arizona State University, Georgia Institute of Technology, the University of California San Diego, and the French Government.

 edX runs on its own custom LMS, which it has open-sourced for other institutions that want to offer higher education programs in a similar manner.